--retrytime <seconds>

-Specifies the number of seconds between TCP connection retries after a client-initiated connection failure.
+-client <host> Specifies a client-initiated connection (meaning that the TruePort host will client-initiated connection failure.
 Valid values are 1-255.
 The default is 30 seconds

--retrynum <number>

-Specifies the number of additional retry attempts for a client-initiated connection, beyond the first attempt.
+-retrytime <seconds> Specifies the number of seconds between TCP connection retries after a connection, beyond the first attempt.
 Valid values are -1 to 255.
-If this option is -1, TruePort will attempt to reconnect forever.
-If this option is set to 0 (zero) and -norestornet is not specified, TruePort will try to recover a TCP connection once.
+If this option is -1.
+TruePort will attempt to reconnect forever.
+If this option is set to 0 (zero) and -norestorenet is not specified, TruePort will try to recover a TCP connection once.
 The default is -1, retry forever.

--nodisc
+-retrynum